How do I renew my permit?

 What must be enclosed with the application?

 - If you apply online, you will at the same time book an appointment for handing in your documents to the police.
-You will not have to wait in line when you turn up for your appointment.

 When you have handed in your passport and other necessary documentation we will start to process your application.